telugudevopsguru/aws-zero-to-hero/README.md

 - Working with Secret Manager

 ## Day 27: AWS Calculator

+Understanding AWS pricing with the AWS Calculator tool, estimating costs for various AWS services.

 - Introduction to AWS Calculator
 - Overview of AWS Pricing
 - Basic Navigation and Interface